 Because gut bacteria have evolved with us through time, they play a prominent role in our health and wellbeing.
 Some researchers have even referred to the entire microbial community as a “forgotten organ.”
 6 Many bacteria protect and nourish the body, while at the same time the human body protects and nourishes bacteria.

 When it comes to skin disorders, gut ecology matters!
 This is because bacteria and yeast can grow unchecked, dominating their habitat.
 This can irritate the gut and lead to a permeable gut lining, or what is known as leaky gut.
 Once the lining of the gut becomes permeable, toxins from bacteria or large food particles can ignite a systemic inflammatory response.

 The best way to support your overall wellbeing and your immune system is to focus on a healthy inner ecology.
 This means choosing a diet that is full of fermented foods.

 It is essential to eat fermented foods each and every day.
-This is because these foods are full of beneficial bacteria, or probiotics, that go straight to the gut.
+These foods are full of beneficial bacteria, or probiotics, that go straight to the gut.
 The beneficial bacteria available in these foods have been found to support the body beyond digestion.
 This means that multiple systems benefit, including the skin.

 Because the microbes found on the skin are just as valuable to the immune system as those lining the walls of the digestive tract, it is important to also nourish a healthy microbial community on the skin itself.

-A few ounces a day of coconut water kefir, fermented coconut meat, or a probiotic beverage will help restore the balance of your inner ecosystem.
+A few ounces a day of coconut water kefir or a probiotic beverage will help restore the balance of your inner ecosystem.
 Many of our Body Ecology community members incorporate these into their favorite face mask or face wash.

 Remember, if you suffer from a skin disorder, in addition to harmonizing gut ecology, it is essential to nourish skin ecology.
 Your immune system will thank you!